MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 <br/>
 <img src="./media/qft_firstH.PNG" alt="Circuit diagram for three qubit QFT through first Hadamard" width="120">

-To apply an operation to a specific qubit from a register (i.e. a single `Qubit` from an array `Qubit[]`) we use standard index notation.
+To apply an operation to a specific qubit from a register (for example, a single `Qubit` from an array `Qubit[]`) we use standard index notation.
 So, applying the [`H`](xref:Microsoft.Quantum.Intrinsic.H) to the first qubit of our register `qs` takes the form:

 ```qsharp